Food Can Help You Fight Arthritis

 It is important not to go overboard on vitamin C because a dose higher than 65 to 85 milligrams a day can lead to kidney stones.

 The right foods can help you feel better.
 You don’t have to live with intolerable pain — or take so many pain medications just to stay on top of the pain.
-There are many strategies that will let you not only live a normal life and do the activities you love, but will reduce your pain and inflammation.
+There are many strategies that will let you not only live a normal life and do the activities you love but will reduce your pain and inflammation.

 Adding fish to your diet and eating healthier foods can alleviate arthritis symptoms.
 Other natural techniques can also help.
 With the right foods, medication, and exercise, you can enjoy your life with less arthritis-related pain.

 Before adopting a new diet or exercise plan though, you should consult with an expert to figure out the best options for your needs.
 They will be able to help you decide how much of each you should have in your diet.
-Once your new plan is cleared by an arthritis specialist, like those at Sarasota Arthritis Center, you can take the first steps to being pain-free!
+Once your new plan is cleared by an arthritis specialist, like those at Sarasota Arthritis Center, you can take the first steps to be pain-free!